 World class triathlete Aileen Morrison has the course record for the ladies race with Letterkenny's Aidan Callaghan top in the mens race in an impressive 59:11.

 The Sprint race is a 750m lough swim followed by a 20km two lap cycle and then a 5km run on a flat, fast out and back route before finishing around the Lough.

 The Try-a-Tri race is a 300m lough swim followed by a 10km cycle and then a 3km run around the Lough.
 It's an ideal race for beginners and a great introduction to triathlon.

-Make sure you add Tri the Lough to your list of 'must do' race .
-The after race buffet is worth the entry alone.
-There's another fantastic Goodie bag this year
+Make sure you add Tri-the-Lough to your list of 'must do' races.
+The after race buffet is worth the entry alone and there'll be another fantastic Goodie bag this year

 Try a Tri Info: 300m swim, 10km bike, 3km run